-A contemporary American textile artist and caretaker of a sacred Tibetan tradition, she stitches bits of silk into elaborate figurative mosaics bringing the sacred images of Tibetan thangka paintings to life.
+Leslie Rinchen-Wongmo is a contemporary American textile artist and caretaker of a sacred Tibetan tradition.
+She stitches bits of silk into elaborate figurative mosaics that bring the transformative images of Buddhist meditation to life.

-She calls her work ‘Threads of Awakening’ and encourages people to follow the threads in their own lives — connecting the dots, stitching disparate parts and pieces into a beautiful whole, creating a tapestry that connects you to your heart and your heart to the world.
+She calls her work ‘Threads of Awakening’ and encourages people to follow the threads of connection and joy in their own lives.

 Trained in Dharamsala, India, in traditional apprenticeship to appliqué master T.G.
 Dorjee Wangdu, she participated in the creation of silk thangkas for His Holiness the Dalai Lama, Namgyal Monastery, Gyuto Tantric College, Sogyal Rinpoche, and others.